Electrical Panel Upgrades

 - You can see rust, corrosion, or moisture around the panel

-- There has been a fire or smoke damage in the home and smoke damage
+- There has been a fire or smoke damage in the home

 - You can hear crackling or popping sounds coming from the breaker box